sdecima/javascript-detect-element-resize/README.md

 javascript-detect-element-resize
 ================================

+note: an onresize() is now working on all browsers , this project is absolut

 A Cross-Browser, Event-based, Element Resize Detection.

 In short, this implementation does NOT use an internal timer to detect size changes (as most implementations I found do).